 How Does Recursion Work?

-- The problem size becomes smaller with each call.
+- Next, the problem size reduces with each recursive call.

-- This stopping condition is called the Base Case.
+- This stopping condition is known as the Base Case.

-- The final result is produced while returning from calls.
+- Finally, the result is produced while returning from recursive calls.

 Two Essential Parts of Recursion